 Nothing Phone (2) vs Google Pixel 7a

-The Nothing Phone (2) is the premium pick here, boasting a stunning 6.7" LTPO OLED display and a Snapdragon 8+ Gen 1 chip.
-Meanwhile, the Google Pixel 7a shines in photography with its 64MP camera, making it an incredible mid-range option for those focused on image quality.
-If you're all about performance and design, the Nothing Phone (2) is worth considering, but if photography and budget are your priorities, the Pixel 7a stands out for its camera capabilities—especially with Google's computational photography magic.
+The Nothing Phone (2) is the premium option here, boasting a stunning 6.7" LTPO OLED display and a powerful Snapdragon 8+ Gen 1 chipset.
+However, the Pixel 7a shines in photography with its 64MP camera, leveraging Google's computational magic.
+Key specs: Display: 6.7" vs 6.1" and Refresh: 120 Hz vs 90 Hz.

 As an Amazon Associate I earn from qualifying purchases.